mongodb/mongodb-enterprise-kubernetes/README.md

 ### Creating a MongoDB Object ###

-A MongoDB resource (short name `mdb`) in Kubernetes can have a type of Standalone, ReplicaSet or ShardedCluster.
+A MongoDB object in Kubernetes is a MongoDB (short name `mdb`).
 We are going to create a replica set to test that everything is working as expected.
-There is a MongoDBReplicaSet yaml file in `samples/minimal/replicaset.yaml`.
+There is a MongoDB replica set yaml file in `samples/minimal/replicaset.yaml`.

 If you have a correctly created Project with the name `my-project` and Credentials stored in a secret called `my-credentials` then, after applying this file then everything should be running and a new Replica Set with 3 members should soon appear in Ops Manager UI.

     kubectl apply -f samples/minimal/replicaset.yaml

 ### Correct order of Operator/Namespace removal

 It's important to keep correct order or removal operations.
 The simple rule is: **never remove Operator before mongodb resources**!
 The reason is that the Operator cleans state in Ops Manager on deletion of the MongoDB resource in Kubernetes.

 These are the correct steps to remove any MongoDB Operator resources: